-Notable electric/digital organ: Allen Organs Historique IIIG (link to check it out at Allen Organs)
+Notable electric/digital organ: Allen Organs Historique IIIG

 Also, the solid wood construction, satin finish, and timeless feel will make you feel at home from day one.
 Finally, the GeniSys technology (voices and display) makes this one of the most advanced organs in the world.
 If you are after excellence, you have to check this model out.

-Rodgers is a brand that has been changing the world's musical landscape from behind the veil for decades without a much-deserved recognition for it.
+Rodgers is a brand that has been changing the world's musical landscape from behind the veil for decades without much-deserved recognition for it.
 For example, Rodgers is responsible for creating the first-ever all-transistor organ in 1962, the single-contact diode keying in 1961, and the first MIDI-supported church organ in 1986, among many other ground-breaking innovations.

 Rodgers is synonymous with bold design, uncanny commitment to excellence, and quality craftsmanship.
 If that sounds like the kind of organ you would like to purchase, you have to give them a chance.

-Notable electric/digital organ: Rodgers Infinity Series 484 (link to check it out at Rodgers)
+Notable electric/digital organ: Rodgers Infinity Series 484

 If we were to use a single word to describe the Infinity series, it would be “versatility”.
-This is because this one-of-a-kind instrument is capable of utterly-realistic sounds utilizing Rodger's Natural Pipe Realism technology along with other 483 sounds.
+This is because this one-of-a-kind instrument is capable of utterly realistic sounds utilizing Rodger's Natural Pipe Realism technology along with 483 other sounds.

 Moreover, it features Bluetooth technology for AirTurn hands-free page-turning operating it with your foot and viewing it on a mobile device or tablet.
-But that's not all because if you happen to have installed pipes, you can easily transform this musical wonder into a pipe organ blending digital sounds with true pipe feeling.
+But that's not all because if you happen to have installed pipes, you can easily transform this musical wonder into a pipe organ, blending digital sounds with true pipe feeling.